eliranmal/styli.sh/usage/formatter.md

 ### API

-when the formatter is sourced, it exposes an API composed of two parts; tag and functions.
+when the formatter is sourced, it exposes an API composed of two parts; tags and functions.

+some tags or functions will only be applied in a certain format, e.g. `terminal`. in such cases, the available formats will be  marked in the description body, with **available in: <formats...>**. if no available formats are mentioned, the rendering will apply on all formats.

 ### tags